- Donia Human Rights Fellows Program

 - Robert J. Donia Graduate Student Fellowship

-Research Focus: North Korean Refugee Human Rights Abuses in North and South Korea
+Research Topic: Post-reunification Justice for Human Rights Abuses Committed in North Korea